 Agency objectives Indicators Performance Extend the WeDo app Stage three of the full implementation of the WeDo app was completed in March 2019 and included supporter packages to increase the rewards available to volunteers and information to businesses.
 Improve outcomes and opportunities for young people across South Australia A three-year Youth Action Plan for South Australia (2020-2022) is developed.
+Consultation on the Youth Action Plan took place during SA Youth Week in April 2019.
+It is anticipated that the Plan will be finalised and launched in early 2020.
 Protect the community and improve outcomes for young people in the youth justice system Number of Youth Justice clients who had one or more secure youth training centre admissions.
 In 2018-19, 299 Youth Justice clients had one or more secure youth training centre admissions, compared to 329 in 2017-18.
 To reduce training centre admissions, whilst also protecting the community, DHS is leading the co-design of the Young People Connected.
 Communities Protected.
 State Plan to strengthen the range of connected supports for young people across the youth justice continuum.
 Promote equality and inclusion for the LGBTIQA+ community Hold a LGBTIQA+ roundtable to consult with the community and stakeholders on mechanisms to ensure that voices are heard at the highest levels of government.
 The LGBTIQA+ roundtable was held on 12 April 2019 at the Next Generation Health Club, Memorial Drive.
 A report from the roundtable will be issued in late 2019.